 Take a walk with writing in mind and find a world of inspiration!

-Heather Murphy, a 30-year wildlife biologist, lives in Leavenworth and in retirement has consulted, served as an artist in residence and lead workshops here and in Europe.
-A watercolorist and nature writer, she donates 10% of proceeds from Her Walleye Cards and Wildtales Journals to conservation and arts organizations.
+Heather A. Wallis Murphy, a US Forest Service wildlife biologist for 30-years, now retired, has served as an artist in residence, consults and leads workshops locally and in Europe.
+A watercolorist and nature writer, she donates 10% of the proceeds from her businesses, Walleye Cards and Wildtales Journals, to conservation and arts organizations.

 Wallis Murphy will give writers A Sense of Place, with specific journaling exercises using all five senses, developing intimate connections between people and the land they love.
 During a sense of place, observation skills will be honed with opportunity to become a part of the silence, immersing oneself in nature journaling.
 Through Field Study Techniques, Writing the Senses and Sense of Place Color Squares, the meaning of words will be deepened.

 “Sense of place is a mindfulness thing, where we will write about colors and shapes, sounds and smells, touch and taste.
 And it’s fun!” said Wallis Murphy.